rayush7/rayush7.github.io/about/index.md

 #### <span style="color:red"> News </span>
-* One paper accepted at [CVPR 2024 - Visual Anomaly and Novelty Detection Workshop (VAND 2.0) ](https://cvpr.thecvf.com/)
+* One paper accepted at [CVPR 2024 Workshop on Visual Anomaly and Novelty Detection (VAND 2.0) ](https://cvpr.thecvf.com/)
 * One paper accepted at [BMVC 2023](https://bmvc2023.org/)
 * One paper accepted at [WACV 2023](https://wacv2023.thecvf.com/)
 * One paper accepted at [IMVIP 2022](https://imvipconference.github.io/)